Deta-Cold/delta-firmware/core/src/apps/nem/README.md

 A common scenario to test out multisig with NanoWallet might be:

-- Create a simple account without Trezor (account A)
+- Create a simple account without detahard (account A)
-- Create another account with Trezor One (account B)
+- Create another account with detahard One (account B)
 - Convert A to a multisig with B as a cosigner
-- Create another account with Trezor T (account C)
+- Create another account with detahard T (account C)
 - Add C as a cosigner
 - Try to send a transaction where B and C cosigns